opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

 ---
 id: deploy-opendesk-on-cce
 title: Deploy OpenDesk on CCE
-tags: [opendesk, cce, production, sovereignty,high-availability, otc]
+tags: [opendesk, cce, collaboration, sovereignty, kubernetes]
 ---

 # Deploy OpenDesk on CCE

-This guide details how to deploy a scalable, high-availability (HA) instance of [openDesk](https://opendesk.eu/) on Open Telekom Cloud.
+This blueprint showcases how to deploy a scalable, high-availability (HA) instance of [OpenDesk](https://opendesk.eu/) on T Cloud Public.
+Unlike the [evaluation environment](/docs/blueprints/by-use-case/sovereignty/opendesk/2_evaluate-opendesk-on-tcloud-public.md) demonstrated in a previous guide, this production setup externalizes some services such as databases, caches and object storage onto **T Cloud Public Managed Services** (RDS, DCS, OBS) and uses **SFS Turbo** for shared filesystem access.

-:::tip GitHub Repository
+:::note GitHub Repository

-All configuration files, Helmfiles, and patch files referenced in this guide are available in the [OpenDesk Blueprints Repository](https://github.com/opentelekomcloud-blueprints/openDesk-deployment/tree/v1.11.4-production) (under path `helmfile/environments/prod`).
+All configuration files, Helmfiles, and patch files referenced in this guide are available in the [OpenDesk Blueprints Repository](https://github.com/opentelekomcloud-blueprints/openDesk-deployment/tree/v1.11.4-production) (under path **helmfile/environments/prod**).

 :::

-Unlike the [test environment](./deploy-opendesk-on-cce), this production setup externalizes some services — databases, caches (except memcache), and object storage — onto **OTC Managed Services** (RDS, DCS, OBS) and uses **SFS Turbo** for shared filesystem access.

-## Architecture Overview
+## Solution Overview

-In production, the architecture shifts from a "bundled" model (everything in-cluster) to a "distributed" model where database services are externalized to OTC managed offerings.
+In production, the architecture shifts from a "bundled" model (everything in-cluster) to a "distributed" model where database services are externalized to T Cloud Public managed offerings.

 ![OpenDesk Production Ready Architecture](/img/docs/blueprints/by-use-case/sovereignty/opendesk/prod_arch.png)

 ## Prerequisites